jakobkilian/unfolding-space/doc/TCA-PCA-overview.md

 the function selectSingleMuxLine in i2c.cpp is written to be able to open only one line at a time: It uses bitshifting to shift a "1" by lineNo digits/positions

-## Is this identical with the PCA9635?

-We have to check if we can use the PCA the exact same way...
-TCA was out of stock...